-We demonstrate that effective regulated and paid parking combined with smart tariff plans, pre-booking propositions, combined with digital access and payment services make an economic and sustainable contribution to cities and society, positively impacting how people enjoy their urban visit, journey, shopping, commute or residence.
-We have consistently secured long-term contracts and built a portfolio of prime parking locations, including multifunctional 1 parking facilities near inner-city areas, public transport interchanges, airports and hospitals.
+We demonstrate that effective regulated and paid parking combined with smart tariff plans, and pre-booking propositions along with digital access and payment services, makes an economic and sustainable contribution to cities and society.
+Effective regulated and paid parking positively influences how people enjoy their urban visit, journey, shopping, commute or residence.